kuiperzone/PupNet-Deploy/README.md

     <img src="Media/Screenie-Configuration.png" style="width:60%;max-width:400px;"/>
 </p>

 This is a simple ini file in which the deployment project is configured.
 You will see that each parameter is documented.
-Where local paths are given, they are local to the `.conf` file, and not your current working directory.
+Where local paths are given, they are local to the `.conf` file, rather than your current working directory.
-Always use the forward-slash '/' as a path separator.
+Always use the forward-slash '/' as a path separator for cross-platform compatibility.

 ### Desktop File ###

-Note the `DesktopFile` parameter which specifies the path (local to the conf file) to a Linux `.desktop` file.
+Note the `DesktopFile` parameter which provides a path to a Linux `.desktop` file.
 If you leave it blank, one will be generated automatically.
-In the Hello World demo, we have specified a file path in order to show the contents...
+In the Hello World demo, we have specified a file in order to show the contents...

 Open the file `Deploy/app.desktop`, and you will see: